 6. Pumpkin Flavored Dog Treats

 While your dogs would probably love these treats year round, it’s fun to get in the Thanksgiving spirit with pumpkin flavoring.

 Make these pumpkin treats using flour, peanut butter, canned pumpkin, and eggs.
 Once you make the batter, you can cut them into any shape you like.

 If you are really feeling the holiday spirit, you can use mini turkey or pumpkin cookie cutters to be extra festive.

 Watch the video above to see how to make them.

 7. Turkey Delight

 Do you have any Thanksgiving recipes for dogs?
+Are you planning to make an extra special treat for your pooch this holiday?
 Let us know in the comments below!